daneclarkcollins/daneclarkcollins-com-old-jekyll/_posts/2006-11-22-video-transient-revival-free-will-featuring-music-by-dane-collins.markdown

 ---
 layout: post
-title: Video: Transient Revival - Free Will (featuring music by Dane Collins)
+title: "Video: Transient Revival—Free Will, featuring music by Dane Collins"
 description: This is one of three videos from the Transient Revival piece, featuring animation by Michael Bielaczyc and music by Dane Clark Collins.
 ---